 5. Destination Weddings

 Dying to get married somewhere exotic?
 It may not be as pricey as you think.
-First, fewer guests will be able to attend, which will reduce your headcount (harsh but true).
+First of all, fewer guests will be able to attend, which will reduce your headcount (harsh but true).

 “Believe it or not, opting for an all-inclusive resort can make all the difference when it comes to your wedding budget,” Megan Velez, VP of product at Destination Weddings Travel Group, said in an email.
 “While it may seem extravagant, all-inclusive properties offer unlimited services for one flat rate so it can definitely be the best bang for your buck.
 Keep in mind that many all-inclusive resorts provide discounted rates for groups, as well as wedding packages that can save you bundles.”